-It is recognized that a number of critical facilities are located in the wildfire hazard area, and are also vulnerable to the threat of wildfire.
+It is recognized that a number of critical facilities are located in the wildfire hazard area.
 Many of these facilities are the locations for vulnerable populations (i.e., schools, senior facilities) and responding agencies to wildfire events (i.e., fire, police).
-Table 5.4.16-8 summarizes critical facilities located within the wildfire hazard area by jurisdiction.
-Overall, 2,129 critical facilities are exposed to the wildfire urban interface/intermix hazard area.
-1,711 of the critical facilities are considered lifelines for the County.
-The Town of Brookhaven has the greatest number of critical facilities built in the wildfire urban interface/intermix hazard areas (i.e., 2,272).
+Table 5.4.16-8 summarizes critical facilities located within the wildfire hazard area by jurisdiction; a total of 2,129 critical facilities.
+Of this total, 1,711 of the critical facilities are considered lifelines.
+The Town of Brookhaven has the greatest number of critical facilities built in the wildfire urban interface/intermix hazard areas (729).
 The exposed lifelines are categorized into FEMA lifeline groupings and are summarized in Table 5.4.16-9.